Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Daar nodded consolingly.
 "Maybe we can be more judicious when it comes to it.
 Depends on what we have at the moment and what the Humans can provide…but I can’t guarantee any particular outcome.
 We need to be prepared to lose *everything."*

-"We should...discuss the particulars," Loomi said, and waved a despondent paw at globe and maps in the middle of their table.
+"We should... discuss the particulars," Loomi said, and waved a despondent paw at globe and maps in the middle of their table.

 The conversation delved into the minutiae.
 Where the food was going to come from, where the refugees could be gathered, morale, recruitment, transport.
 Lines of communication, both for messaging and for logistics.
 Where to dig in, where to evacuate, where to abandon.
 Two gruelling hours resulted in a comprehensive strategy which left Daar feeling *almost* hopeful.

-It was grim, callous and ruthlessly pragmatic...but there was nothing wrong with it.
+It was grim, callous and ruthlessly pragmatic... but there was nothing wrong with it.
 So long as the Humans could keep the Swarm-of-Swarms from landing on their collective heads, it might even work.

 "Very well," he decided once it had reached the stage where the further details could safely be delegated to the discretion of the individual Clans and their Fathers, and he was certain that they were all invested in and understood the plan.
 "We’re agreed."